 IMPORTANT: If the above "Storage procedures" have not been followed during the extended storage periods, consult your sales or service dealer before starting the machine again.

 - Wipe off the rust-inhibiting oil that was applied on the piston rods of the hydraulic oil cylinders. - 2.
-Add oil or grease as necessary. - If the storage period has been a year or more, replace DEF/AdBlue®.
-There is a risk that the SCR system may malfunction; contact a Takeuchi service dealer for help.
+Add oil or grease as necessary.

 Returning the engine to service